Commercial property lease: retail unit or shop

 - restaurant or cafe

 The shop may or may not have additional space used by the tenant for other business purposes, such as offices, storage or a commercial kitchen.
-This lease does not cover additional space used for residential use by the tenant, although Net Lawman does provide one that does (see below).
+This lease does not cover additional space used for residential use by the tenant, although we do provide one that does.

-The landlord is likely to be an experienced property developer or an institutional real estate investor.
-This retail property lease has been designed to maximise the capital value of the let property and to provide acceptable security to a financial institution.
-As drawn, the interest of the landlord always comes first.
+This retail property lease has been designed to maximise the capital value of the let property and to provide acceptable security to a bank or other lender.
+As drawn, the landlord's interest always comes first.

 Similar lease agreements

-If the shop being let is part of a parade owned by the same landlord, or uses shared facilities and services, use Commercial property lease: shop or retail unit in parade.
-This lease contains service charge recovery provisions.
+If the shop being let is part of a parade owned by the same landlord, or uses shared facilities and services, use this similar lease that contains service charge recovery provisions.

-If the property will be used as an office (rather than a shop), Commercial property lease: office building may be more appropriate.
+If the property will be used as an office only, this document may be more appropriate.

 Plain English is used throughout except where it is necessary to use legal terms common in this field of law.